catap/brife/README.md

 This templates supports various of electronic labels that can be used inside windowed envelope.

-We doesn't support automatical backaddress for stamp, and it will be disabled.
-Keep it in mind and if you need it, it should be embeded into provided stamp.
+We doesn't support automatical backaddress for a stamp, and it won't be disabled.
+Keep it in mind and if you need backaddress, you should embeded it into provided stamp over provider.

 To enjoy postmark just add stamp to your letter:
 ```